polyaxon/polyaxon/docs/templates/quick_start.md

        * The `project` namespace we want to run the experiment inside.
        * The `build` section to build a docker image, in this case we want to run our code with the specified tensorflow docker image.
-         We are also installing the [polyaxon helper](/reference_polyaxon_helper) library to send metrics at the end of the experiment.
+         We are also installing the polyaxon-client for [tracking](/tracking) and to send metrics at the end of the experiment.
        * The `run` section to execute our code.

 6. Now let's upload our code to create a commit on Polyaxon